 We, Terrington St Clement Community School, are the 'data controller' for the purposes of data protection law.
-Our data protection officer is Data Protection Education (see 'Contact us' below).
+Our Data Protection Officer is Mr J Whitmore (see 'Contact us' below).

 The personal data we hold

 Personal data that we may collect, use, store and share (when appropriate) about pupils includes, but is not restricted to: